bina02/cls-vs-mean-pooling-transformer-classification/README.md

 | **Val F1-Score** | **0.90** | 0.90 |

 ### 5.1.2 Analysis
-Overall, the experimental results showed **minimal performance differences** between the **Mean Pooling model** and the **<CLS> Token model**.
-Both methods achieved comparable accuracy, suggesting that for the given dataset and architecture, the pooling strategy did not act as a primary bottleneck.

-However, an analysis of the training and validation curves revealed clear signs of **overfitting**.
-While the training loss continued to decrease, the validation loss began to plateau or diverge, indicating that the model was starting to memorize the training data rather than generalizing.

-To address the overfitting issue and more clearly differentiate the performance of the methods, I plan to:
-* **Increase the Dropout rate by 0.1** to enhance the model's regularization.
+Initial results showed minimal performance differences between the Mean Pooling and <CLS> Token models, as both achieved comparable accuracy.
+However, clear signs of overfitting emerged, with validation loss diverging from training loss.
+To address this and better differentiate the two methods, I increased the dropout rate by 0.1 to strengthen regularization.
+While this mitigated the overfitting, the performance gap remained narrow.
+Consequently, I increased the model depth to 12 layers to observe how each strategy handles information under architectural stress.

 ## 5.2 dropout=0.3 Model Hyperparameters
 ### 5.2.1 dropout=0.3 Model performance
 <img width="1490" height="590" alt="dropout_0 3" src="https://github.com/user-attachments/assets/ca1578c2-f1a6-4e69-862d-cffc10e7839d" />